Caring For Your Rug

 If you notice an area on your rug that has more traffic wear, we recommend rotating the rug maybe once a year.
 Rotating your rugs will allow them to wear more evenly, maintaining their original appearance and value.
-You also need to take into the consideration when rotating your area rugs the amount of direct sunlight.
+You also need to take into consideration when rotating your area rugs the amount of direct sunlight.
 Over time direct sunlight can fade the dyes of your rugs.

 Taking care of the spot immediately is very helpful in cleaning your area rugs.
-Removing stains such as coffee, juices, animal, milk, foods and dyes must be taking care of immediately.
+Removing stains such as coffee, juices, animal, milk, foods, and dyes must be taking care of immediately.
 It is important to blot the rug stain rather than rubbing it.
-For hard to clean spots, you can blot with club soda or a mix of half-white vinegar and cold water.
+For hard-to-clean spots, you can blot with club soda or a mix of half-white vinegar and cold water.

 Mix one cup white vinegar with 1 cup of water.
 White vinegar is sometimes effective on tannins (weak vegetable dyes found in tea and coffee), and it leaves no residue.